AnvayB/FiduciaryChat/README.md

 </div>

 5. Once the user has completed filling out their Profile, they can press the Update Profile button and view their entire About page.
-   * Naturally, the fiduciaries password is private, so it isn’t displayed on their public profile.
+   * Naturally, the fiduciaries' password is private, so it isn’t displayed on their public profile.

 ![Profile5](/images/profile5.png)